 Financial regulators in Japan and Singapore have given a green light to UK-based fintech Revolut and its bid to expand in Asia Pacific

-According to Revolut, a mobile bank which provides pre-paid debit cards and current accounts as well as foreign exchange and cyrpto trading services, it has been granted a remittance licence by the Monetary Authority of Singapore (MAS) and full authorisation by the Financial Services Agency of Japan (JFSA).
+According to Revolut, a money transfer operator which provides pre-paid debit cards and current accounts as well as foreign exchange and cyrpto trading services, it has been granted a remittance licence by the Monetary Authority of Singapore (MAS) and full authorisation by the Financial Services Agency of Japan (JFSA).

 It plans to launch its Asian offerings before the end of the first quarter of 2019 and intends to make Singapore its regional headquarters.

 "We have confidence that Revolut will continue to be a driving force as we expand globally, developing a range of exciting new services for increasingly connected consumers in APAC," said Revolut chief executive Nikolay Storonsky.
 "It's a huge market and we're already seeing an incredible amount of people demanding our product."